-It is envisaged that the client classification will be used for changing behavior of almost any part of the DHCP engine processing, including assigning leases from different pools, assigning different option (or different values of the same options) etc. For now, there is only one mechanism that is taking advantage of client classification: subnet selection.
+In certain cases it is useful to differentiate between different types of clients and treat them accordingly.
+It is envisaged that client classification will be used for changing the behavior of almost any part of the DHCP message processing, including the assignment of leases from different pools, the assignment of different options (or different values of the same options) etc. In the current release of the sofware however, there are only two mechanisms that take advantage of client classification: subnet selection and assignment of different options.

 Kea can be instructed to limit access to given subnets based on class information.
 This is particularly useful for cases where two types of devices share the same link and are expected to be served from two different subnets.
-The primary use case for such a scenario are cable networks.
-There are two classes of devices: the cable modem itself, which should be handed a lease from subnet A and all other devices behind modems that should get a lease from subnet B. That segregation is essential to prevent overly curious users from playing with their cable modems.
-For details on how to set up class restrictions on subnets, see Section 8.2.18.
+The primary use case for such a scenario is cable networks.
+There are two classes of devices: the cable modem itself, which should be handed a lease from subnet A and all other devices behind the modem that should get a lease from subnet B. That segregation is essential to prevent overly curious users from playing with their cable modems.
+For details on how to set up class restrictions on subnets, see Section 12.5.